Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; Announcing Honcho's Private Beta.md

 Today we're announcing the launch of [Honcho's](https://honcho.dev) private beta.
 [Sign-up for the waitlist here](https://plasticlabs.typeform.com/honchobeta).

 This is a hosted version of our agent personalization platform.
-It integrates user data storage and theory of mind inference accessible via [[Introducing Honcho's Dialectic API|our Dialectic API]].
+It integrates user data storage and theory of mind inference accessible via [[ARCHIVED; Introducing Honcho's Dialectic API|our Dialectic API]].
 You can now inject per-user social cognition anywhere in your AI app's architecture.

 ## The Problem